 The FortiGate-3140B module has 4 Fortinet Storage Module (FSM) slots that support removable solid state drives (SSDs).
 One FSM is installed by default.

-Both modules have a pinhole shutdown button that is used to halt the SSDs so they can be hotswapped.
+The FortiGate-1240B and 3140B modules have a pinhole shutdown button that is used to halt the SSDs so they can be hot swapped.

-The validated firmware version is FortiOS 4.0, build 8892, 111128.
+The validated firmware version is FortiOS 4.0, build8963, 121031.